tugraz-isds/spcd3/README.md

 ### Build a native desktop app

-`tauri` builds a native desktop app with Tauri 2.0:
+`tauri` builds a native desktop app with Tauri 2.0 and copies the executable to `package/`:
 ```
-yarn tauri
+npx gulp tauri
 ```

 ## Usage